akazukin5151/results.jl/README.md

 ERROR: Unwrapping on an Err but expecting Ok!
 ```

-Read the 145-line source code and tests for more.
+Read the 157-line source code and tests for more.

 The `safe` function catches any exceptions and returns the Exception wrapped in an `Err`.
+The `@safe` macro does the same thing but for any expression.

 ```jl
 # In julia, dividing by zero returns infinity,